The risks and rewards of AI in physical security

 BLOG

-What’s the difference between AI and IA?
+What’s the difference between AI and intelligent automation?

 How is artificial intelligence used in physical security?